privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

     fields = ['id', 'index', 'value']

+class CallStateMemoryGate(ReadWriteGate):
+    group_fields = [
+        # TODO: decide a reasonable call id range circuit should support
+        ('id', lambda cur, pre, diff: diff.id >= 0),
+        # TODO: decide a reasonable memory index range circuit should support
+        ('index', lambda cur, pre, diff: diff.index >= 0),
+    ]

-def call_state_memory_constraint(prev: CallStateMemory, cur: CallStateMemory):
+    def constraint_every_row(prev: CallStateMemory, cur: CallStateMemory, diff: CallStateMemory):
-    diff = cur - prev

-    # rw should be a Read or Write
-    assert cur.rw == RW.Read or cur.rw == RW.Write

         # TODO: decide where to check memory index range, we have 2 choices:
         #       1. check in state circuit: we decide a reasonable hard bound and do
         #          range_lookup check
         #       2. check in evm circuit: memory index always comes from stack, so it
         #          will be decompress into bytes in evm circuit, we can just pick the
         #          first n bytes (say 3 bytes) to recompose the memory index and
         #          lookup bus mapping.
 When the left 32-n bytes are non-zero, it
         #          should always cause an out-of-gas error (expansion of memory size
         #          to 2**24 leads to gas cost 538,443,776).

         # value should be a byte
-    assert range_lookup(cur.value, '[0, 2**8)')
+        assert range_lookup(cur.value, range(0, 2**8))

-    # grouping
-    if prev is not None:
-        # id should increase (non-strcit)
-        # TODO: decide a reasonable call id range circuit should support
-        assert diff.id >= 0

-        if diff.id == 0:
-            # TODO: decide a reasonable memory index range circuit should support
-            assert diff.index >= 0

-    if prev is None or diff.id != 0 or diff.index != 0:
+    def constraint_in_group(prev: CallStateMemory, cur: CallStateMemory, diff: CallStateMemory, is_first_row_in_group: bool): if is_first_row_in_group:
-        # rw should be a Write for the first row of index
+            # rw should be a Write for the first row in group
             assert cur.rw == RW.Write

-        # value should be 0 for the first row of index
+            # value should be 0 for the first row in group
             assert cur.value == 0
-    elif diff.id == 0 and diff.index == 0:
-        # global counter should increase
-        assert range_lookup(diff.global_counter, '(0, 2**28)')
+        else:
             if cur.rw == RW.Read:
                 # value should be consistent to previous one
                 assert diff.value == 0
 ```

 ## Circuit Layout